 If your Flash is on cooldown, go in with Soul Shackles to try to lock up AS MANY CHAMPIONS as you can.
 Most likely you will become the focus of the fight as your AD carry should be sniping from behind and with your ultimate active, you will be positioned at the front.

 This is now the perfect time to activate Zhonya's Hourglass.
 Being invulnerable for those couple of seconds will cause the enemy team to switch focus to someone else and after the duration of Zhonya's Hourglass, your Soul Shackles will stun all those who remain in the radius near you.

 This is now the time to pick off the important ones in teamfights, primarily the enemy AD carry and AP carry.
 If this is done in the right order, your should have the upper hand in teamfights and come out victorious.

-If you do time it properly, you can catch her out of position from here and lane Dark Binding followed by Tormented Soil.
+If you do time it properly, you can catch her out of position from here and lane Dark Binding followed by Tormented Shadow.
 If you are experienced at doing these things, you MAY win your lane, else she has the better early game and harass so you should be careful when laning against her.

-She can be zoned out easily the more you place points in Tormented Soil so if you decide to push your wave rapidly so that your ally creep wave gets to her tower, she will have to rely on last hitting minions while her tower is attacking them.
+She can be zoned out easily the more you place points in Tormented Shadow so if you decide to push your wave rapidly so that your ally creep wave gets to her tower, she will have to rely on last hitting minions while her tower is attacking them.